 Note: If you submit non-filer information to the IRS (see above), you may be able to use the IRS's Get My Payment to find out your payment status.
 Are you confused about which tool you need to use?
 See our article on when disability recipients need to use the non-filer page or Get My Payment tool.

 Those who filed tax returns in 2018 or 2019 and gave their bank information to the IRS so their refunds could be direct deposited should have received their stimulus money in mid-April.
-The IRS processed payments for Social Security disability recipients who have not filed tax returns on April 29.
-SSI and veterans benefit recipients who did not file tax returns but who receive their monthly payment electronically should have received their stimulus payments May 13.
+The IRS processed payments for Social Security disability recipients who had not filed tax returns on April 29.
+SSI and veterans benefit recipients who did not file tax returns but who receive their monthly payment electronically should have received their stimulus payments by May 13.